trguhq/testglobe/README.md

 ### cosf and sinf
 If you don't have cosf and sinf (some old Unixes) define NO_SINF as in the Makefile example.
 ### OpenGL
+OpenGL is currently written to support a 24-bit (true color) desktop.
+It would not be hard to adjust this but it seems unlikely that there is much 8-bit 3D hardware with OpenGL.

-GLUT is required for the OpenGL version.
+GLUT is required.
 If your system did not include GLUT out of the box you may have to hunt around for it:
 * Linux: ```sudo apt-get install freeglut3-dev```
 * Solaris:
     * https://web.archive.org/web/20010726192034/http://reality.sgi.com/opengl/glut3/glut-3.7b.sparc_solaris_64.tar.gz